mattmorciglio1/MAD/README.md

 # MAD
-this is for fingernail art project
+these are the colors for the fingernail art code app inventor game